NEW

 Highspot organized your content.
 GTM Buddy activates your revenue capacity.

 This isn't vendor switching.
 It's escaping a structural constraint that's capping your growth.
 For a decade, 'enablement' meant building better libraries.
 But folders can't support agentic humans.
-And search is friction when deals move at the speed of conversation.
+And on February 12, 2026, the two largest legacy enablement vendors merged, Permira-controlled, integration roadmap dominant for the next 18-24 months.
+The era is closing.
+The architecture is what changes.

 The question isn't 'Is Highspot a good tool?'
 The question is: 'Is storage architecture still the rightmodel for how selling actually works?'